What's worth mentioning in Moville?

 Carrowmena Community Centre

 Carrowmena Community Centre is taking over the Good as New Shop (beside the lower chemist Moville) for six weeks.
 All donations greatly appreciated.
-Tel: 9367251
+Tel: 9367251.
+Raffle tickets will also be on sale.

+Walk and Talk group meets on Wednesdays at 10.30am; Knit and Natter on Thursday at 11am; Tremone Historical Society will meet on Thursday 19 February at 8pm.
+Tai Chi course started on Monday.
+Call Centre to book.
+Tel:9367251.

 Moville Yoga